laidbackware/ansible-for-nsxt/README.md

 # Ansible for NSX-T

+# Fork
+This branch will act as a stable alternative the upstream VMware master and will contain all newly added features which have not yet been accepted into master.

 # Overview
 This repository contains NSX-T Ansible Modules, which one can use with Ansible to work with [VMware NSX-T Data Center][vmware-nsxt].